xantari/PinCab.Configurator/readme.md

 replicate to all the other areas automatically.
 3. Provide a FFMPEG command line examples on how to record screens and specific regions of screens
 4. Add other useful pincab tools into one program
+5. Ever wonder if your DMD sizes and positions are 100% consistent across all DMD programs?
+This will tell you.

 # Requirements